Kevin-QiLiu/TLL_Python/README.md

         return x_upper_limit, x_upper_limit - x_0, lim, width, count

 ```
-# Optimise grid points: reduce grid point at central of channel and also regrowth interface
+* Optimise grid points: reduce grid point at central of channel and also regrowth interface
-# Try single well model where tunnelling probability is same to that as in superlattice
+* Try single well model where tunnelling probability is same to that as in superlattice
-# Adjust gate geometry to compensate potential tail
+* Adjust gate geometry to compensate potential tail
-# Non-equibilirium Green's function package: NextNanoNGEF
+* Non-equibilirium Green's function package: ```NextNano.NEGF```
 ## History of changes
 ### April 13th, 2022
 * Initial upload